Misery7100/InfluenceCalculations/README.md

 ## User guide

 1. Make sure you have all files downloaded and all requirements installed
-2. Check your RAM and CPU/GPU usage, free up as much memory as possible to avoid freezes
+2. Check your RAM and CPU/GPU usage, free up as many memory as possible to avoid freezes
 3. Make sure you have train folder and test folders in the same folder with `.py` scripts
     * train folder should contain 1000 folders (if we consider 1k-class classification task) named according to ImageNet notation (from `n01440764` to `n15075141`)
     * test folders should contain folders named according to mapped classes (from `0` to `999`)